l3-team/CasBundle/README.md

 ---
 Install the Bundle by adding this line to your composer.json :
 ```
-"l3/cas-bundle": "~1.0"
+"l3/cas-bundle": "~1.1"
 ```
 Then
  ```
 $ composer update
  ```

-Next, add the Bundle in AppKernel.php
+Next, only for Symfony2 or Symfony3, add the Bundle in AppKernel.php

 ```
 <?php